5 Essential Oils for Cold Sores: How to Naturally Heal an Outbreak

 Red Light Therapy: A Reliable Cold Sore Treatment

 Many people prefer using all-natural remedies for cold sores over medications with unpleasant side effects.
-However, using essential oils for cold sores may not reduce the severity of an outbreak.
+However, using essential oils for cold sores or may not reduce the severity of an outbreak.
 Treating cold sores with essential oils requires many daily applications to see benefits, and the mess is a hassle.

-Before you buy another essential oil kit, try an FDA-approved, all-natural solution for cold sores.
+Before you buy another essential oil kit, try an FDA-registered, all-natural solution for cold sores.
 The Luminance RED emits a soothing red light that stops the herpes simplex virus from replicating among nerve pathways.
 Just two 60-second applications per day treats and prevents cold sores.
 To learn more about how the Luminance RED can help you, click here.